mappum/tendermint-node/README.md

 The synchronous version of `tendermint.init()`.

-### `tendermint.node(opts)`
+### `tendermint.node(path, opts)`

-Spawns a tendermint full node.
+Spawns a Tendermint full node.

-Returns a `ChildProcess` object representing the tendermint process.
+Returns a `ChildProcess` object representing the Tendermint process.
 It has an `rpc` property which is a client for the node's RPC server ([RpcClient](https://github.com/mappum/js-tendermint)).
+`path` should be a path to the directory (initialized by `init` or `initSync`).

+`opts` may be an object containing options passed to Tendermint as CLI arguments (you may use any flag supported by Tendermint).
+To see all supported options, run `npm i -g tendermint-node && tendermint node --help`.

+### `tendermint.lite(target, path, opts)`

+Spawns a Tendermint light node (talks to a full node and verifies its RPC data).

+Returns a `ChildProcess` object representing the Tendermint process.
+It has an `rpc` property which is a client for the node's RPC server ([RpcClient](https://github.com/mappum/js-tendermint)).

+`target` should be the URL of a full node's RPC server (e.g. `http://somefullnode.com:46657`).

+`path` should be a path to a directory where light client data will be stored.

 `opts` may be an object containing options passed to tendermint as CLI arguments (you may use any flag supported by tendermint).
-To see all supported options, run `npm i -g tendermint-node && tendermint node --help`.
+To see all supported options, run `npm i -g tendermint-node && tendermint lite --help`.

 ### `tendermint.version()`